john-kurkowski/john-kurkowski/README.md

 # 👋 I'm John!

-I'm a full stack web developer, frontend-leaning.
-With 14+ years in the game, I'm obsessed with UX, DX, and raising team capability.
+I’m a full stack web developer, frontend-leaning.
+I’m obsessed with UX, DX, and raising team capability.
+With 14+ years in the game, I help teams ship incrementally, without rewrites.
+Test to serve the team, not a metric.
+Debug any app, existing or legacy.
 I tend to work in TypeScript and Python.

 Here on GitHub, you can find me maintaining the following projects.